Skip to content

 Availability

-It grows and is easily available in the regions of Assam, West Bengal, Gujarat, and Maharashtra.
-December-February is the period for this fruit.
+Though not native to India, it grows and is easily available in the regions of Assam, West Bengal, Gujarat, and Maharashtra.
+March to May is the period for this fruit but someplace they grow through the year and hence are available all year round.

 Nutrition

-Nutritionally speaking it’s a rich source of fiber, iron, vitamins B, b6, and C, potassium, and many other micronutrients.
-It is great for skin, hair, immunity, fighting inflammation, etc.
+Nutritionally speaking this fruit is a rich source of fiber, iron, vitamins B6, C, potassium, and many other micronutrients thus making it great for skin, hair, immunity, fighting inflammation, etc. It also is great for those watching their weight or battling erratic blood sugars.

-Apart from the fruit, the bark and leaves are also used.
+Apart from the fruit, the seeds, bark, and leaves have many medicinal and health benefits too.

 Leave a Reply